TheftJord/CSCIO-651-Group-Project/README.md

 # CSCIO-651-Group-Project

 # Starting Program:
-  * Execute Code from App
+  * Execute Code from App.java
   * Will prompt User to select file to load as initial data, you have to pick one or the app will fail

 # User Interface: